reduxjs/redux-toolkit/README.md

 - A `configureStore()` function with simplified configuration options.
 It can automatically combine your slice reducers, adds whatever Redux middleware you supply, includes `redux-thunk` by default, and enables use of the Redux DevTools Extension.
 - A `createReducer()` utility that lets you supply a lookup table of action types to case reducer functions, rather than writing switch statements.
 In addition, it automatically uses the [`immer` library](https://github.com/mweststrate/immer) to let you write simpler immutable updates with normal mutative code, like `state.todos[3].completed = true`.
 - A `createAction()` utility that returns an action creator function for the given action type string.
 The function itself has `toString()` defined, so that it can be used in place of the type constant.
-- A `createSlice()` function that accepts a set of reducer functions, a slice name, and an initial state value, and automatically generates corresponding action creators, types, and simple selector functions.
+- A `createSlice()` function that accepts a set of reducer functions, a slice name, and an initial state value, and automatically generates a slice reducer with corresponding action creators and action types.
 - The `createSelector` utility from the [Reselect](https://github.com/reduxjs/reselect) library, re-exported for ease of use.

 ## Documentation